pwillard/CBASIC/manual.md

 _Does the {cb} program overlap or conflict with another program being called?_

-The {cb} program listing provides you with some valuable information that can be used to find run-time errors in conjunction with the `TRACE` statement and a Monitor/Debugger program, like Cer-CompREMs TRSMON System Monitor.
+The {cb} program listing provides you with some valuable information that can be used to find run-time errors in conjunction with the `TRACE` statement and a Monitor/Debugger program, like Cer-Comp's TRSMON System Monitor.
 The statement addresses on the listing can be used to set Breakpoints at the beginning of a specific program line.
 The Symbol table dump at the end of the listing shows variable memory locations, that can be examined with the Monitors memory examine and change function.
 With this information you can tell whether or not the program is running correctly up to the point where you examined the variables.

 Read the Manual carefully, there is a great deal of information in this document which can make programming in {cb} easier for you.
 If {cb} is your first experience with a compiler, it would be wise to read this manual more than once.